 The new School of Health Sciences was built on Pacific’s long-standing reputation for educating health care professionals and features innovative curricula, accelerated programs, extensive experiential learning and clinical training for all students.
 All programs include interprofessional education experiences designed to prepare students to deliver health care in a team-based model.
 Careers as health care providers are among the most rewarding and needed of all professions.

-At the Pacific School of Health Science we are honored to prepare practice ready athletic trainers, audiologists, clinical nutritionists, physical therapists, physician assistants, occupational therapists, speech-language pathologists and social workers to meet the health care demands of our community including the Central Valley and in Northern California.
+At the Pacific School of Health Science we are honored to prepare practice ready athletic trainers, audiologists, clinical nutritionists, nurses, physical therapists, physician assistants, occupational therapists, speech-language pathologists and social workers to meet the health care demands of our community including the Central Valley and in Northern California.

 Excellence in Teaching